Law & Order: UK: Premise

-The police portion
+The police segment

 For most of Law & Order: UK's run, the lead-in of the show began with the discovery of a crime, usually a murder.
 The scene typically begins with a slice of everyday life in London, perhaps in a fish and chip shop or Indian takeaway.
 Some civilians would then discover the crime victim, or sometimes the crime would occur in a public place with civilians as victims or witnesses.

-The police are represented in the show by Metropolitan Police Service Murder Investigation Unit (referred to as MIU), with two Criminal Investigation Department (CID) detectives, a senior detective sergeant (DS) and a junior detective sergeant (DS), who report directly to their boss, a detective inspector (DI) or detective chief inspector (DCI).
+The police are represented in the show by Metropolitan Police Service Murder Investigation Unit (referred to as MIU), with two Criminal Investigation Department (CID) detectives, both detective sergeants (DSs), who report directly to their boss, a detective inspector (DI) or detective chief inspector (DCI).
 During the preliminary crime scene examination, the detectives make their first observations, form initial theories, and engage in witty banter before the title sequence begins.

 The detectives often have few or no good clues, and might not even know the victim's identity, but must usually chase several dead ends before finding a likely suspect.
 They begin by collecting evidence at the crime scene, often receiving a briefing from scenes of crime officers (SOCOs) who have already conducted a preliminary investigation.
 They visit the forensic pathologist for information about cause and time of death, or about the victim's identity from dental records or fingerprints.
 The police will also inform relatives, interview witnesses, and trace the victim's last known movements by talking to the victim's family, friends, co-workers, or known associates.
 They will visit the crime laboratory for evidence such as fingerprints, DNA and ballistics results.
 They will receive information from colleagues who have checked the financial and criminal records of both victims and suspects.
 In some instances, psychologists or psychiatrists are called in for insight into the criminal's personality, behaviour or modus operandi.
 The detectives then report to their commanding officer who advises or directs them on how best to proceed.
 For example, when suspects have been identified, the commanding officer decides if there is enough for a search or arrest warrant, perhaps after consulting the CPS office to see if the case is strong enough; and whether any back-up from uniformed officers or armed police is needed.
 The detectives will then arrest the suspects, sometimes after a chase through the streets of London.
 The scene then shifts to the interrogation room where the detectives interview the suspect(s) until the latter request(s) a solicitor, who then arrives to typically advise the suspect to remain silent; and then from the interrogation room to the offices of the Crown Prosecution Service, where crown prosecutors decide if they have enough to press charges.